Kurdistan Freedom and Democracy Congress (KADEK)

 By 2012 there had been an upsurge of clashes between the PKK and Turkish government forces after a decade of relative calm.
 Turkish security forces said a large-scale military offensive has killed some 115 Kurdish rebels in the south of the country.
 Interior Minister Idris Naim Sahin said the rebels were killed as part of an air and ground offensive that began on 23 July 2012 near the town of Semdinli.
 A local television station said up to 2,000 troops were involved in the operation.
 The restrictions have been eased in the past decade - part of what the government says is an unprecedented tide of liberties and education given to Kurds.
-But Kurds say arrests and court cases continue and hundreds of artists have been jailed for expressions that are perceived as anti-Turkish.
+But Kurds say arrests and court cases continue and hundreds of artists had been jailed for expressions that are perceived as anti-Turkish.

 |Join the GlobalSecurity.org mailing list|